 Brute Forcing PINs with Frida: Mobile Penetration Testing

-I recently performed a mobile penetration test on a 2FA application that resulted in the creation of a Frida script to brute force hardcoded values.
+I recently performed a mobile app penetration test on a 2FA application that resulted in the creation of a Frida script to brute force hardcoded values.
 This was all done on the Corellium platform.
 In this blog I will share my journey.
 This was a pentest with live accounts.
 As a result, some of the screenshots are redacted.

 For some context, the use case for this app was to be a 2FA for transactions such as money transfers, bill payments, etc. For example, a user would log into their bank account and request a money transfer from one account to another.
 A notification would then show up on the Token app, the user enters an already setup PIN, taps accept, and the transfer would be authorized.